CyanSorcery/blobun_mini/README.md

 When the level data is loaded into the game, it is first converted to an internal minipak format (see `convert_stages()` in `blobun_mini.p8` for this function) for speed and efficiency.

+NOTE ABOUT HINTS: Blobun Mini renders hint arrows differently from regular Blobun.
+Blobun will attempt to follow along the path to show the arrow in the next spot, IE going across ice floors and conveyer belts.
+However, Blobun Mini doesn't do this, and will instead just show a hint arrow for each step of the way.
+So, hints across any tiles that move you in any way, such as conveyer belts, ice tiles, floor portals etc will not match between the two versions.
+Keep this in mind.

 ### Object IDs
 Here is a list of all the objects that can be spawned, as well as specific changes to how they use their spawn data (if any)